≡ Menu

 Can you qualify for life insurance after getting a DUI?

-Seeing how every year nearly 1 million drivers are arrested under the influence, it’s not all that difficult to imagine why we here at IBUSA get so many folks calling us asking…
+Seeing how nearly 1 million drivers are arrested under the influence every year, it’s not all that difficult to imagine why we here at IBUSA get so many folks calling us asking…

-“If their previous DUI is going to prevent them from being able to qualify for a traditional term or whole life insurance policy?”
+“Is their previous DUI going to prevent them from being able to qualify for a traditional term or whole life insurance policy?”

 This is why…